A Win-Win Situation

 - Most home health agencies ask that you pay the home health aide directly each week or bi-weekly.
 A second payment will usually be mailed directly to the home health agency (generally this will be a smaller fee).
 Prices vary depending on the agency chosen and level of care needed.

-Listing of "home care agencies" servicing your local area - very comprehensive list provided by National Association for Home Care.
+Listing of "home care agencies" servicing your local area - comprehensive list provided by Medicare.

 Hiring An Independent Aide